-- Peripheral nerve cell cancer ranks sixth among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 6% of all malignant childhood cancer incidence (Figure 2). - Between 2000 and 2009, there were 232 cases of peripheral nerve cell cancer in children.
-The age-adjusted rate was 7.8 per million.
-This is lower than the U.S. SEER rate of 8.8 per million, but this difference is not significant (Appendix D). - Males were 23% more likely than females to be diagnosed with peripheral nerve cell cancer (Table 3). - Nearly all cases occurred among children under age five years (Table 4). - The five-year relative survival rate for children diagnosed with peripheral nerve cell cancer between 2002 and 2008 was 79.3% (Table 9).
+- Peripheral nerve cell cancer ranks seventh among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 5% of all malignant childhood cancer incidence (Figure 2). - Between 2002 and 2011, there was an average of 22 cases per year of peripheral nerve cell cancer in children.
+The age-adjusted rate was 7.5 per million.
+This is lower than the U.S. SEER rate of 8.0 per million, but this difference is not significant (Appendix D). - Males were 31% more likely than females to be diagnosed with peripheral nerve cell cancer (Table 3). - The majority of cases occurred among children under age five years (Table 4). - The five-year relative survival rate for children diagnosed with peripheral nerve cell cancer between 2004 and 2010 was 82.8% (Table 9).